awsdocs/amazon-workmail-administration-guide/doc_source/security_iam_service-with-iam.md

-To see a list of Amazon WorkMail actions, see [Actions Defined by Amazon WorkMail](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkmail.html#amazonworkmail-actions-as-permissions) in the *IAM User Guide*\.
+To see a list of Amazon WorkMail actions, see [Actions defined by Amazon WorkMail](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkmail.html#amazonworkmail-actions-as-permissions) in the *IAM User Guide*\.

 ### Resources<a name="security_iam_service-with-iam-id-based-policies-resources"></a>